arthurbabey/road66/README.md

 - Joël Daout [@joeldaout](https://github.com/joeldaout)
 - Arthur Babey [@arthurbabey](https://github.com/arthurbabey)

- # External libraries
+ # Python and external libraries

+This project has been developped using `Python 3.6`.
-For this project we use theses libraries with the mentionned version.
+We use the following libraries with the mentionned version.

 `Tensorflow : '2.1.0-rc1',
  Sklearn : '0.21.3',